-At your hearing, you may challenge whether the landlord gave you the required notice.
+At your hearing, you may challenge whether the landlord gave you the required notice. any assertionsmade by the landlord related to the written notice and the court may dismiss the complaint on a showing of sufficient cause.

 SERIOUS HEALTH OR SAFETY ISSUE(S)